 Retired and Former Officers

-The word 'retired' (or Retd) should not be added after an officer's name in ordinary correspondence or in lists, but only when it is specifically necessary to indicate that an officer is on the retired list, e.g. one employed in a civilian capacity in a Ministry of Defence establishment, when it facilitates postal arrangements.
+The word 'retired' (or retd) should not be added after an officer's name in ordinary correspondence or in lists, but only when it is specifically necessary to indicate that an officer is on the retired list, for example one employed in a civilian capacity in a Ministry of Defence establishment, when it facilitates postal arrangements.